 When severe winter weather events interrupt or shut down the electric utility grid, backup power using a portable generator is a relatively affordable resiliency strategy.
 Generators burn propane, gasoline, or diesel fuel and give off carbon monoxide.
 They should never be operated inside the home, the garage, or a basement.
-They should be operated outdoors at least twenty feet away from the home, ideally set on a concrete pad elevated above expected snow levels and protected from rain and falling snow by roofed enclosure with open or vented sides.
-In rural locations or where more frequent power outages are anticipated, homeowners may choose to install a larger generator and may hook it up to the home’s natural gas line or propane tank.
-Portable generators would typically be set up to just run a few critical circuits like HVAC, refrigeration, and some plug load.
+They should be operated outdoors at least twenty feet away from the home, ideally set on a concrete pad elevated above expected snow levels and protected from rain and falling snow by a roofed enclosure with open or vented sides.
+In rural locations or where more frequent power outages are anticipated, homeowners may choose to install a larger generator and hook it up to the home’s natural gas line or propane tank.
+Portable generators would typically be set up to run just a few critical circuits like HVAC, refrigeration, and some plug loads.
 An electrician is usually required to add a panel or switch to the home’s main electric panel for connecting the generator.
 See the guide Generators for Back-Up Power During Outages for more information.

 Renewables and Battery Storage

 If the home has renewable power systems like solar panels or wind turbines, these systems can provide intermittent power to the home when the sun is shining or the wind is blowing, if the electrical system has been set up so that it can be disconnected from the grid and connected to the home’s electric panel or a battery during power outages.
 A 10-kilowatt battery alone will be able to cover some but not all of an average household’s electric needs for about one day before needing recharging.
 A battery connected to a renewable system like PV panels may be able to meet all of a home's power needs on most days, depending on the size of the system and weather conditions.
 See the guide PV Battery Storage for Power Outages for more.